 To the extent any facility staff are assigned occasionally or on a limited basis to support or back up the HCBS staff, the facility staff are cross trained to meet the same qualifications as the HCBS staff.
+Compliant

+Validation methods:

-- Interview(s) with administrative staff. - Interview(s) with direct care staff. - Review of training policy and procedure(s). - State license requirements: As required under Mn Statute 144G.60, "All staff persons providing assisted living services must be trained and competent in the provision of services consistent with current practice standards appropriate to the resident's needs and promote and be trained to support the assisted living bill of rights."
+Interview(s) with administrative staff.

+Interview(s) with direct care staff.

+Review of training policy and procedure(s).

+State license requirements: As required under Mn Statute 144G.60, "All staff persons providing assisted living services must be trained and competent in the provision of services consistent with current practice standards appropriate to the resident's needs and promote and be trained to support the assisted living bill of rights."

+Narrative:

 There are some staff that work in both the skilled nursing facility and customized living settings, but never work in both locations on the same shift.
 This was confirmed by staff interviews.
 Staff are trained on the HCBS rule through the orientation period and their employee handbook.
 It states they are expected to understand the Assisted Living Bill of Rights, and the expectations for different requirements of the HCBS rule are listed in the handbook under the sections of Resident Rights, Person Centered Care, and the Code of Ethics.
 The housing director stated that "staff are trained in the HCBS settings rule upon hire, annually and when there are any changes."

 Participants in the setting in question do not have to rely primarily on transportation or other services provided by the facility setting to the exclusion of other options.

-- Interview(s) with administrative staff. - Interview(s) with direct care staff. - Review of transportation policy and procedure(s). - State license requirements: As required under Mn Statute 144G.41, "Upon request of the resident, the assisted living must provide direct or reasonable assistance with arranging for transportation to medical and social services appointments, shopping, and other recreation, and provide the name of or other identifying information about the persons responsible for providing this assistance."

-The setting has its own van they use to transport people to and from appointments and community activities.
+Compliant Validation methods: Interview(s) with administrative staff.
+Interview(s) with direct care staff.
+Review of transportation policy and procedure(s).
+State license requirements: As required under Mn Statute 144G.41, "Upon request of the resident, the assisted living must provide direct or reasonable assistance with arranging for transportation to medical and social services appointments, shopping, and other recreation, and provide the name of or other identifying information about the persons responsible for providing this assistance."
+Narrative: The setting has its own van they use to transport people to and from appointments and community activities.
 People can also choose to utilize the Brown county transportation company called Hermann Express, which operates like a city bus.
 Some people also user Uber or Lyft ride share applications.
 In addition, the setting has volunteer drivers and family will transport as well.
 Staff interviewed confirmed that staff do assist with setting up transportation and that there are transportation resources listed on the bulletin board for people to call on their own.
 If people need additional information they can go to management.

 The setting provides HCBS services in a space that is distinct from the space that institutional services are provided.
+Compliant

-- Observation of the distinction of the separate spaces. - Aerial photo and/or photos identifying the separation of settings.
+Validation methods: Sobservation of the distinction of the separate spaces.
+Sobservation of the distinction of the separate spaces.

+Sobservation and/or photos identifying the separation of settings.

+Sobservation of settings.

+Sobservation of settings.
-The open door from inside of Oak View Apartments looking out into the lobby,

-Aerial view with a red rectangle outlining the Oak Hills Living Center and the green rectangle outlines Oak View Apartments
+Image: The open door from inside of Oak View Apartments Iooking out into the lobby.
+Sobservation of rectangle outlining the Oak Hills Living Center and the green rectangle outlines Oak View Apartments

-Oak Hills Apartments are separated from the nursing facility by a lobby but within the same building.
+Narrative: Oak Hills Apartments are separated from the nursing facility by a lobby but within the same building.
 This photo shows the door open to the lobby from Oak Hills Apartments.
 There is also clear signage of which way to go to access each building.